Kanupriya68/Karyotype-alteration-in-Colorectal-cancer-metastasis/README.md

 number calls for primary as well as metastatic data. ggplot2 is used here to render PCA plots.

+#### PCAplot_withWGDPandQarms.R
+This script is exploring genome doubled copy number calls with p and q arm annotation and performing principal component analysis.
+Renders PCA plot using ggplot2.

 #### K-means_script.R
 This script is performing K-means clustering on the combined copy number